etiennefd/resume/README.md

 In early 2021, I quit my software job to try my hand at various independent projects.

 * [The Journal of Accessible and Well-Written Science](https://jawws.com): JAWWS is a project to improve the quality of science writing that is aimed at other scientists.
 I have been researching ways to make a paper less cognitively demanding, as well as examining how the current norms in scientific publishing came about.
 Visit [the website I created](https://jawws.com) or [subscribe to the newsletter](https://jawws.substack.com/) to read my writing on these topics.
 This work has been supported by [New Science](https://newscience.org).
 * [Creator Cabins](https://www.creatorcabins.com/): This is an organization devoted to creating physical spaces for online creators.
 In the fall of 2021, I spent one month at the cabin near Austin, Texas, as part of a residency to work on JAWWS.
-Since then I have also been an active member of the online Cabin community and I have been contributing some writing and editing work, and helped host an event at the Austin cabin.
+Since then I have also been an active member of the online Cabin community and I have been contributing some writing and editing work, including leading a team to create content on the [Cabin publishing platform](https://creators.mirror.xyz/).
+I have also helped host an event at the Austin cabin.
 * [Interintellect](https://interintellect.com/): Interintellect organizes intellectual discussion salons.
 I worked for five months to help set up the company's website (on Wordpress) and other behind-the-scene tasks.
 I am also an active host in the community, having organized more than ten salons, online and in person, since December 2020.
 * [Blog — Atlas of Wonders and Monsters](https://etiennefd.substack.com/): I write a weekly blog post on any topic.
-In November 2020, I committed to publish every Wednesday for 100 weeks (until October 2022), and I have succeeded so far.
+In November 2020, I committed to publish every Wednesday for 100 weeks (until October 2022), and I have maintained this cadence so far.
 Feel free to subscribe.
 * [The Classical Futurist](https://classicalfuturist.com/): A monthly magazine to think about the future from the lens of classical antiquity that I co-founded with two friends.
 * I finished and edited a novel about New France and Quebec historical cinema.
 It's currently in the hands of potential publishers.
 * I have also been doing occasional freelance iOS programming work, mostly debugging an app for car dealership auditing.